 You can check the course offerings from the links given below.
 Courses will be listed later also in WebOodi.

 Faculty of Social Sciences and Business Studies

-Studies in Business and Management includes courses in Innovation Management, Accounting and Finance, and International Business and Sales Management.
+Studies in Business and Management include courses in Innovation Management, Accounting and Finance, and International Business and Sales Management.
 Enrolling on bachelor-level courses requires that the student has completed at least one year of university studies in business and management.
 Enrolling on master-level courses requires that the student has completed at least three years of university studies in business and management.

 The non-degree Programme in Health Policy and Management concentrates on health care systems in different countries and on the management of health care in different settings in both public and private sectors.